Prenatal Vitamins For Pregnancy – When and Why You Should Start Taking Them

 • DHA

 This omega-3 fatty acid found in fish oil is essential for pregnant women to ensure the health of their baby’s brain and spinal cord, eyes, and nervous system.
-Omega 3 fatty acids are essential in preventing pre-term labor, increasing birth weight, and improving postpartum mood in new moms, so make sure you get your daily intake of a DHA supplement.
+Omega-3 fatty acids are also essential in preventing pre-term labor, increasing birth weight, and improving postpartum mood in new moms, so make sure you get your daily intake of a DHA supplement.
 Smarty Pants Prenatal Vitamins have DHA that supports fetal health, particularly the baby’s brain development.
 You can also find DHA from Nordic Naturals DHA.

 Nature Made Prenatal Multi With DHA, a good prenatal supplement for pregnant women